elixirschool/elixirschool/en/lessons/advanced/erlang.md

 ## Erlang Packages

-In a prior lesson we covered Mix and managing our dependencies.
+In a prior lesson, we covered Mix and managing our dependencies.
-Including Erlang libraries works the same way.
+Including Erlang, libraries work the same way.
 In the event the Erlang library has not been pushed to [Hex](https://hex.pm) you can refer to the git repository instead:

 ```elixir